awalterschulze/regex-reexamined-coq/src/Brzozowski/Derivatives of Regular Expressions - Janusz A Brzozowski.md

 **THEOREM4.6.** An equation of the form $X = A.X + B$ , where $\lambda(A) = \emptyset$, has the solution $X = A^* B$, which is unique (up to equality of regular expressions).

-The theorem is a modification of a theorem of Arden {8}, who has shown that $X = X.A + B$, $\delta(A) = \emptyset$, has the solution $X = BA^*$ .
+The theorem is a modification of a theorem of Arden {8}, who has shown that $X = X.A + B$, $\nu(A) = \emptyset$, has the solution $X = BA^*$ .
 The proof of Theorem 4.6 parallels that of Arden's theorem and will not be given here.

 **THEOREM 4.7.** The set of characteristic equations of $R$ can be solved for $R$ uniquely: (up to equality).

 PROOF.
 The proof follows from Theorem 4.6.
 The last characteristic derivative can be found in terms of the previous derivatives.
 Note that the coefficient $A$ in the equation for any derivative is either $\emptyset$ or it is one or more symbols of the input alphabet.
-Thus $\delta(A) = \emptyset$ in all cases and Theorem 4.6 applies.
+Thus $\nu(A) = \emptyset$ in all cases and Theorem 4.6 applies.
 Next, the solution for the last derivative can be substituted in the first $(d_R - 1)$ equations, reducing the number of equations by 1.
 The process is repeated until the set of equations is solved for $D_{\lambda} R = R$.

 Thus the regular expression can be always reconstructed from the characteristic equations (although it may be in a different form, depending on the order of elimination of derivatives from the equation).